-How can we start the process of resolving bias in data science?: As Joy Buolamwini said at the popular TED Talk How I’m fighting bias in algorithms, we can start out by implementing more inclusive coding practices.
+How can we start the process of resolving bias in data science?: As Joy Buolamwini said in the popular TED Talk How I'm fighting bias in algorithms, we can start out by implementing more inclusive coding practices.

 "people who code matters".
 Joy Buolamwini

 Diversity in teams is the key to success: Having diverse opinions, ideas, and sentiments, can help make teams strive for better and robust solutions that take into account each point of view while also being more creative.

 Higher performance/effective teams: Diverse teams reach higher performance as highlighted in the following article, which shows how working with different people challenges you intellectually.
 Also, diverse teams are more likely to reexamine facts as people become more aware of their own biases.

 Opportunities: Without diverse teams, we will be missing opportunities to reduce bias.
 If all team members are male, then we do not have a female perspective.
 Since 50% of the world's population is women, we are losing 50% of our representation and most likely will miss business opportunities from that core part of the population.